JohnF123-maker/SkillWagers/README.md

-# Peer2Pool - Skill-Based Gaming Platform
+# Peer2Pool - Skill-Based Gaming Platform (Beta)

+🚨 **BETA VERSION** - Currently in testing phase with simulated currency only.
+Real money features are disabled.

-A modern, secure gaming platform where players can create and accept skill-based challenges with real money stakes.
-Built with React, Node.js, Firebase, and Stripe for a professional gaming experience.
+A modern, secure gaming platform where players can create and accept skill-based challenges.
+Built with React, Node.js, and Firebase for a professional gaming experience.

 ## 🎮 What is Peer2Pool?

 Peer2Pool is a competitive gaming platform that allows players to:
 - **Create Challenges**: Set up gaming challenges with custom stakes and rules
 - **Accept Challenges**: Browse and join challenges that match your skill level
-- **Secure Escrow**: Funds are held safely until challenge completion
-- **Dispute Resolution**: Fair arbitration system for challenge conflicts
-- **Real Money Stakes**: Win real money through skill-based gaming
+- **Secure System**: Challenge system with dispute resolution
+- **Gift Card Marketplace**: Trade gift cards for coins (Coming in Phase 2)
+- **Beta Currency**: Test with fake $100 balance for development purposes

+⚠️ **BETA NOTICE**: This version uses simulated currency ($100 fake balance) for testing purposes.
+No real money transactions are processed during Beta testing.

 ## 🏗️ Technology Stack